devblackops/POSHOrigin/README.md

 }
 ```

 Here is another type of configuration that will provision a Citrix NetScaler server resource, as well as a VIP.
 Notice that you can define more than one resource in the same file.
+You denote the type of resource you would like to provision as the first parameter to the **resource** function.
+Below we are specifying that we are creating a **LBServer** resource from the POSHOrigin_**NetScaler** DSC module and giving it a name of 'VM01' with the provided parameters.

 ###### ns_config.ps1